How to Build A Writing Habit

 Ignore your inner critic

 Letting your inner critic get the best of you and breaking your flow is the worst thing you can do to yourself as a writer.
-A writing habit is all about writing every day and not about the quality of what you produce.
-Adopting that mindset will not only increase your productivity, but you’ll see a marked increase in the quality of your prose if you just get out of your own head.
+A writing habit is all about writing regularly and not necessarily about the quality of what you produce.
+You’ll see a huge increase in the quality of your prose if you just get out of your own head.

 Don’t worry about making mistakes—you’ll always be able to fix them in editing.
 And don’t worry about what other people think—the only opinion that matters is yours!